Large Electron Model: A Universal Ground State Predictor: Results

 To demonstrate the model's accuracy over the entire parameter region, we plot the energy calculated from the predicted ground state wavefunction across the $(\lambda,N)$ grid.
 Fig.~\ref{fig:energy_VS_IS} shows that, after optimizing on a small set of parameters, the model produces pinpoint out-of-sample energies for unseen interaction strengths.
-More strikingly, the same trained parameters generalize across particle number: the model predicts accurate ground-state energies for completely unseen $N$ values.
-To our knowledge, this is the first neural quantum state that generalizes across distinct Hilbert-space sectors while yet still producing leading energy accuracy.
+More strikingly, the same learned parameters generalize across particle number as the model predicts accurate ground-state energies for completely unseen $N$ values.
+To our knowledge, this is the first neural quantum state that generalizes across distinct Hilbert-space sectors while still producing leading energy accuracy.
 Previous foundation model studies on molecules and lattice spin models achieved accurate predictions for different Hamiltonian parameters \cite{gao2022abinitio,gao2023samplingfree,zhu2023hubbard,Rende2025}, but direct predictions for unseen system sizes were inaccurate and required further fine-tuning \cite{scherbela2022solving,Scherbela2024transferable,gerard2024transferable,Gao2023Jul,foster2025ab}.
-We emphasize that our model goes beyond an interpolation effect: all energies are computed from predicted ground states of $N$ particles, whose Hilbert space changes with $N$, yet the same foundation model produces accurate variational results.
+We emphasize that our model goes beyond an interpolation effect.
+All energies are computed from predicted ground states of $N$ particles, whose Hilbert space changes with $N$, yet the same foundation model produces accurate variational results.

-Our approach also enables the model to efficiently predict the wavefunction over the entire family of coupling strength for large $N$.
-We find accurate predictions for unseen $\lambda$, up to $N=50$, Fig~\ref{fig:energy_VS_IS_50}, establishing a foundation model for many electrons in the continuum.
-In this regime, prediction is fast and low-cost: a single trained model can predict across all interaction strengths without re-optimizing from scratch for each parameter point.
-In the majority of comparisons (for $6.0<\lambda<8.0$), the predicted out-of-sample runs outperform freshly trained single-system runs, indicating that parameter-conditioned, multi-task training improves the solution quality rather than diluting it.
-This is consistent with shared representation learning across the Hamiltonian manifold: training on multiple related systems acts as an inductive bias that stabilizes optimization and improves generalization.
+Our approach also enables the model to efficiently predict the wavefunction over the entire family of coupling strengths for large $N$.
+Again optimizing only on a few interaction strengths $\lambda\in \{0.0,1.0,2.0,3.0,5.0,6.0,8.0\}$, we find accurate predictions for unseen $\lambda$, at $N=50$, as illustrated in Fig.~\ref{fig:energy_VS_IS_50}, establishing a foundation model for many electrons in the continuum.
+In this regime, prediction is fast and low-cost as a single optimized model can predict across all interaction strengths without re-optimizing from scratch for each parameter point.
+In the majority of comparisons (for $6.0<\lambda<8.0$), the predicted out-of-sample runs outperform fresh single-system runs, indicating that parameter-conditioned, multi-task optimization improves the solution quality rather than diluting it.
+Optimizing on multiple related systems can act as an inductive bias that stabilizes optimization, flattens the loss landscape, and improves generalization.